astronomer/astronomer/docs/ee-overview.md

 ## Orbit

-[Orbit](https://github.com/astronomer/orbit-ui) is a GraphQL UI that provides easy access to the capabilities of the Astronomer platform.
+[Orbit](https://github.com/astronomer/orbit-ui) is a GraphQL UI that provides a clean interface to manage and scale Airflow environments.

+## Monitoring

+Astronomer Enterprise comes built in with a series of [Grafana charts](https://github.com/astronomer/astronomer/tree/master/docker/vendor/grafana/include) that give you real time metrics on each part of the Astronomer stack.

 ## dbBootstrapper